nasa-gibs/worldview-options-eosdis/common/brand/pages/new.md

 * Added capability to support 30m/px imagery
 * Added ASTER GDEM Layers: Color Index, Color Shaded Relief, and Greyscale Shaded Relief
 * Added a UI indicator and tooltip per layer to show when a layer is overzoomed
+* Added SMAP L2/L3 Passive layers

+## Updates

+* Due to the base url change for shortened links, a (?) tooltip now exists to help users to migrate their saved links.

 ## Known Issues